 January is the time of the first tennis Grand Slam of the year.
 Taking place at Melbourne Park, Victoria, from January 16 – 29, 2017, the best tennis players in the world will battle it out for victory.
 Since 2008, Rolex has been a major sponsor of the Australian Open as well as the official timekeeper.
-This partnership—along with its sponsorship of Wimbledon, Shanghai Masters, and Monte-Carlo Masters—underlies the Swiss watchmaker’s support of tennis.
-Additionally, Rolex will see some of its own brand ambassadors, including the great Roger Federer, compete in this year’s edition of the Australian Open.
+This partnership- along with its sponsorship of Wimbledon, Shanghai Masters, and Monte-Carlo Masters -underlies the Swiss watchmaker’s support of tennis.
+Additionally, Rolex will see some of its brand ambassadors, including the great Roger Federer, compete in this year’s edition of the Australian Open.
 Roger Federer has named this particular tournament the “Happy Slam” as it’s always a good time for both players and spectators.
 Not only will there be famous tennis players, but there will also be many famous blue Rolex watches.

-An iconic sight of the Australian Open are the bright blue hardcourts that the games are played on.
+An iconic sight of the Australian Open is the bright blue hardcourts that the games are played on.
 Blue is also a signature color of Rolex, appearing on many of their timepieces.
 So in honor of the first Grand Slam of the season, we take a look at some blue Rolex watches.

 Rolex GMT-Master II ref.
 116710 BLNR